 When students write for teachers, it can feel like an assignment.
 When they write for a real purpose, they are empowered!
 Student writing contests are an easy and inspiring way to try writing for an authentic audience.
 On the other end is a real panel of judges, and also the possibility of prize money!
-We’ve gathered a list of student writing contests.
+We’ve gathered a list of student writing contests below in a variety of topics.
+From poetry to plays, essays to science-fiction, there is something for everyone!
 Take a few minutes to see if any of them suit your curriculum, and get prepared to see some motivated students.

 With a wide range of categories—from the critical essay to science fiction & fantasy—you’ll find something for nearly every student.
-Each category has its own rules and word counts, so be sure to peruse the options before you decide which one is best for your students.
+Each category has its own rules and word counts, so be sure to check out the options before you decide which one is best for your students.

 How to Enter: Students may begin submitting work in September by uploading to an online account at Scholastic.
 They then need to print and send in their submission forms to a local affiliate organization.